arkohut/memos/README.md

 A project to index everything to make it like another memory.
 The project contains two parts:

-1. `screen recorder`: which will take screenshots every 5 seconds and save it at `~/tmp` by default.
+1. `screen recorder`: which takes screenshots every 5 seconds and saves them to `~/.memos/screenshots` by default.
-2. `memos server`: a web service which can index the screenshots and other files, and provide a web interface to search the records.
+2. `memos server`: a web service that can index the screenshots and other files, providing a web interface to search the records.

-There is a product called [Rewind](https://www.rewind.ai/) which is similar to memos.
-But memos try to make all the data controlled by yourself.
+There is a product called [Rewind](https://www.rewind.ai/) that is similar to memos, but memos aims to give you control over all your data.

 ## Install